Purpose of this Privacy and Security Notice

 This section of the Privacy and Security Notice explains what cookies are, what types of cookies are placed on your device when you use our Services.What are cookies?

 Cookies are small text files that are sent to or accessed from your web browser or your device’s memory.
 A cookie typically contains the name of the domain (internet location) from which the cookie originated, the “lifetime” of the cookie (i.e. when it expires) and a randomly generated unique number or other identifier.
-A cookie also may contain information about your device, such as user settings, browsing history and activities conducted while using our Website.Who can drop cookies?
+A cookie also may contain information about your device, such as user settings, browsing history and activities conducted while using our Platform.Who can drop cookies?

 There are session cookies and persistent cookies.
 Session cookies only last until you close your browser.
 We use session cookies for a variety of reasons, including to learn more about your use of our Platform during a single browser session.
 Persistent cookies have a longer lifespan and aren’t automatically deleted when you close your browser.